Keith-PVL/keithmcintosh.github.io/tempposts/ 2013-09-11-interesting-thoughts-on-blogging-from-around-the-place.md

 ---
 layout: post
-title: 'Interesting Thoughts On Blogging From Around The Place'
+title: "Interesting Thoughts On Blogging From Around The Place"
 date: 11-Sep-2013
 categories: tbd
 ---